d-iii-s/msim/notes.md

 TODO: look into physmem read and find why is the cpu there.

+Done: physmem calls r/w on memory mapped IO, and some devices need the proc id.

 reg dumps - 64 bit registers are implemented, convert or implement 32 bit?

 handle event - dumps registers of r4k